This article appeared in the Spring 2017 issue of Art News.

 Eden Arts is pleased to offer this artist residency programme in partnership with the Karekare House Trust.
 For information about other opportunities at Karekare House in the future, you might also like to visit www.karekarehouse.co.nz

-Congratulations to the following artists who have been selected for this year's Karekare House residency programme.
-We are delighted to welcome a variety of arts disciplines and a mix of both solo and collaborative projects in 2021.
+Congratulations to the following artists who were selected for the 2021 Karekare House residency programme.
+We are delighted to welcome a variety of arts disciplines and a mix of both solo and collaborative projects this year.

 Peata Larkin (rescheduled from 2020)